EzeHzLing/EzeHzLing/README.md

 - 👋 Hey there, I’m @EzeHzLing!
 - 👀 I’m interested in coding, programming as a beginner.
 Looking to learn data visualization and analysis.
-- 🌱 I’m currently learning basic programming, Python.
+- 🌱 I’m currently learning basic programming, Javascript, Python.
 - 📫 How to reach me: email me at ezehzling@gmail.com

 <!---